-A number of subscribers are ever grateful for the trading and investment skills I have taught them over the past decade, and a half have asked me how they can pass this knowledge on to the next generation.
+A number of subscribers ever grateful for the trading and investment skills I have taught them over the past decade and a half have asked me how they can pass this knowledge on to the next generation.

 The answer is very simple.
 Set up a trading account in your child’s name and fund it with $10,000.
 Then buy them a one-year subscription to the Diary of a Mad Hedge Fund Trader.

 Tell them that they get to keep any trading profits they generate.
 They can repay the original capital when they have the money to do so some time in the future.

 If they lose all the money, they get nothing more and the both of you have learned a valuable life lesson.

 This happens to be how many Wall Street veterans and hedge fund managers teach their own kids how to trade.
 It is also how many major hedge fund managers started out.
 Nothing beats learning by doing.

 Having watched followers do this for 13 years, the stories that come back are nothing less than amazing.
 Some kids literally take to trading like a fish to water.
 They come up with trading ideas that are SO good that even I, a 50-year veteran, haven’t dreamed them up yet.

 I have also seen the opposite extreme.
 Some nascent traders put all their money into a single ill-conceived trade and blow all the money in a matter of weeks (so you bought oil and the beginning of the Gulf War, not during the build-up?).
 They get discouraged and never trade again.